openvinotoolkit/nncf/third_party_integration/huggingface_transformers/README.md

-#Integrating NNCF into Transformers
+## Integrating NNCF into Transformers
 https://github.com/huggingface/transformers

 This folder contains a git patch to enable NNCF-based quantization for XNLI, SQuAD and GLUE training pipelines of the huggingface transformers repository.

 Instructions:
-1. Apply the `0001-Modifications-for-NNCF-usage.patch` file to the huggingface transformers repository checked out at commit id: `ebba39e4e1d27e159d22d442e326a11cfbc10d31`
+1. Apply the `0001-Modifications-for-NNCF-usage.patch` file to the huggingface transformers repository checked out at commit id: `b0892fa0e8df02d683e05e625b3903209bff362d`

 2. Install the `transformers` library and the example scripts from this patched repository as described in the documentation for the huggingface transformers repository.